Age of a Participant

 ●Program compliance requirements

-The participant is required to list on the application for benefits the date of birth of each budgetary unit member for whom benefits are applied.
+The participant is required to list on the application for benefits the date of birth of each

 For NA, see all of the following important ages and policies related to eligibility and benefit amounts:

-A participant responsible for a child Aged 6 or under is exempt.
+A participant responsible for the care of a dependent child under the age of 6 is exempt.

 See

-Work Requirement Exemptions for complete details about each exemption.
+NA Work Requirement Exemptions for complete details about each exemption.

-NA Dependent Care for a complete list of allowable expenses.
+NA Dependent Care for additional requirements.)

 At the age of 18, when living with their siblings who are age 18 or older and do not live with their parents.